Placement Responsibilities

 • The RP/caregiver must sign the DCFS 709.

-• The date of the CSW's signature must never be prior to the RP/caregiver's signature.
+• The date of the CSW's signature must never be prior to the date of the RP/caregiver's signature.

 • If the child is placed in an STRTP, a designated agency staff member may sign the DCFS 709.